Side Hustles for Beauty Professionals

 Sell Your Own Beauty Products

-You have several options when considering selling products of your own creation.
-Any unique set of skills you have could be turned into a lucrative business!
+You have several options when considering selling beauty products you create.
+Any unique cosmetology skills you have could be turned into a lucrative business!

-Natalie Setareh, Luxury Makeup Artist and Educator, sells a different type of beauty product.
+Natalie Setareh, Luxury Makeup Artist and Educator, sells a different type of beauty product: Industry knowledge.
 "In 2018, I opened an e-commerce store, selling my business templates to help other makeup artists save time on the business side of their businesses.
 This eventually led to developing a coaching program for aspiring makeup artists."
-Setareh's experience shows your business vision can change and allow you to grow beyond sales alone.

 Teach People About Beauty

-Websites like Udemy allow people to teach nearly any subject, including hair, nail, and skin care.
-Current classes include everything from how to remove hair at home to making DIY skincare products.
+Websites like Udemy allow people to teach nearly any subject, including hair styling, nail art, and skincare.
+Current classes include everything from removing hair at home to making DIY skincare products.

 fsb-img